Appboy/export-csv/README.md

 * `exporting.csv.lineDelimiter`
 The line delimiter, defaults to `\\n`.

+* `exporting.csv.pieToPercentaje`
+Choose if data shown in pie charts should be converted to percentages, defaults to `false`.

 * `series.includeInCSVExport`
 Set this to false to prevent an individual series from being exported.
 To prevent the navigator in a stock chart, set `navigator.series.includeInCSVExport` to false.